-Another necessity to consider spontaneous Lorentz violation in real spacetime lies in the theory of quantum gravity.
-From the viewpoint that all the laws of physics should be ultimately formulated in the framework of quantum mechanics, the metric tensor $g_{\mu\nu}$ in classical gravity should originate from the expectation value of the quantum metric $\hat g_{\mu\nu}$: $g_{\mu\nu}=\langle \hat g_{\mu\nu}\rangle$.
-Then, its vacuum expectation value should give the Minkowski metric $\eta_{\mu\nu}$: $\langle \hat g_{\mu\nu}\rangle_{\rm vac}=\eta_{\mu\nu}$.
-This point of view will not contradict special relativity in classical mechanics, since $\eta_{\mu\nu}$ has the special character, which is invariant under Lorentz transformations.
-Rather, the vacuum expectation value itself determines the symmetry of spacetime.

-This paper supposes conversely that if some quantum field develops spontaneously the vacuum expectation value of the form $\eta_{\mu\nu}$, where the indices $\mu$ and $\nu$ do not necessarily represent spacetime coordinates, a completely relativistic effective theory will be obtained from spontaneous Lorentz violation, irrespective of the magnitude of Lorentz breaking scale, by regarding it as conformal to the quantum metric.

-We are interested in the Lorentz invariance of the effective theory emergent from spontaneous Lorentz violation of a massive SU(2) gauge model in connection with the standard electroweak theory.
-The hyper U(1) gauge field is not necessary, since it emerges as the Goldstone photon\cite{KN2}.
-By introducing an auxiliary vector field as an iso-scalar gauge field, we can consider in the SU(2) model the four component gauge potential $Y_{\mu\alpha}$.
-The hypothesis of the vacuum expectation value conformal to the Minkowski metric implies in this case $\langle Y_{\mu\alpha}\rangle=\eta_{\mu\alpha}\phi_0$, where $\phi_0$ is a constant with mass dimension one.
+In contrast to broken gauge symmetry, broken spacetime symmetry has been rarely considered in four dimensions, since the latter is apt to end up with a Lorentz violating effective theory.
+However, this paper presents a model of spontaneous Lorentz violation in four dimensions, which seems to give a Lorentz invariant effective theory.
+We consider the four component gauge potential $Y_{\mu\alpha}$ composed of an SU(2) Yang-Mills gauge field and an auxiliary isoscalar vector field with the vacuum expectation value $\langle Y_{\mu\alpha}\rangle=\eta_{\mu\alpha}\phi_0$, where $\phi_0$ is a constant with mass dimension one.